-In a food processor, combine the garbanzo beans, roasted garlic, lemon zest, lemon juice, tahini, olive oil, water, salt, paprika, and cayenne.
+Combine the garbanzo beans, roasted garlic, lemon zest, lemon juice, tahini, olive oil, water, salt, paprika, and cayenne in a food processor.
 Puree until smooth.

-Transfer to a serving bowl, cover, and chill for about an hour, then drizzle with a tablespoon or so of olive oil or squeeze fresh lemon juice over the top, then sprinkle with paprika.
+Transfer to a serving bowl, cover, chill for about an hour, then drizzle with a tablespoon or so of olive oil, squeeze fresh lemon juice over the top, and then sprinkle with paprika.
 Garnish with a fresh mint, basil, or parsley leaf and serve with pita wedges, cut veggies, or tortilla chips.